Ford Transit Infotainment System

 The solution includes a connected infotainment that offers features such as Android Auto and Apple CarPlay, supported by the Android operating system, with embedded apps and data management.
 Additionally, an AI-based voice concierge and integrations with mobile apps are part of the product.

-Time was the biggest challenge, but it was overcome in the UI development using Atomic Design, which allowed for faster management of changes throughout the process and alignment with the Ford Global branding book and visual communication.
+Time was the biggest challenge even with the styleguide provided by FORD, but it was overcome in the UI design by converting everything to Atomic Design method, which allowed for faster management of changes throughout the process and alignment with the Ford Global branding book and visual communication.

 The development of screen flows and assets was heavily worked on and validated along with Ford USA and the client's studio teams